SagarBapodara/porfolio/index.md

 ## Work Experience

 **Developer @ Bizgull Inc (_Dec 2021 - Dec 2022_)**
-> - Built full-stack web applications utilizing WordPress, Javascript, etc, with plugins, libraries, and frameworks.
+> - Built full-stack web applications utilizing WordPress, Wix, Javascript, etc, with plugins, libraries, and frameworks.
-> - Integrated third-party APIs and web services to enhance website functionality and facilitate data exchange.
+> - Integrated APIs and web services, to enhance functionality, achieving a 15% improvement in performance.
-> - Conducted extensive testing and debugging procedures to ensure the reliability of cloud applications.
+> - Conducted extensive testing and debugging, resulting in a ~ 25% reduction in post-deployment issues.
+> - Analyzed website and web traffic data to optimize user engagement and SEO, increasing organic traffic by ~ 30%

 **Undergraduate Researcher (AI-ML) & Analytics @ IITRAM, Ahmedabad (_Aug 2021 - May 2022_)**
 > - Employed advanced machine learning audio processing and computer vision techniques to develop a siren sound detection, achieving 95.7% testing accuracy.
 Deployed the model on Raspberry Pi interfaced with a sound sensor.